Dealing with Kitten Diarrhea: Causes, Symptoms, Treatment, and Prevention

 Several bacterial and viral infections can lead to diarrhea in kittens, including:

-• Feline coronavirus: This viral infection is generally asymptomatic but can cause mild diarrhea.
+• Feline coronavirus (not the same as COVID-19): This viral infection is generally asymptomatic but can cause mild diarrhea.

 • Feline immunodeficiency virus (FIV): Although not a direct cause of diarrhea, FIV can weaken a kitten's immune system, making them more susceptible to infections that cause gastrointestinal